 Publishing and media

 Writing about the law can be a creative way in which to use your legal knowledge.
 Specialist publishers occasionally advertise for law graduates or qualified lawyers to train as legal editors.
 There is a wide variety of potential employers, ranging from international publishing houses with large legal departments to small companies that produce legal news, reference works and directories.
 In addition, a number of international law firms have publishing departments that provide newsletters and briefings for clients.

 Newspapers, and television and radio stations, all employ legal correspondents.
 Here, an understanding of how the law works is invaluable.

 The world of academia beckons many who have studied law, perhaps gone on to do a master's degree or higher, and found that learning about and teaching the subject of law is preferable to practising it.
 Many lecturers and tutors at universities and postgraduate providers were once practising solicitors and barristers.
 More general legal research and/or analysis are also worth considering as career options.

 Coroners are employed by local government.
-To qualify, you must be a solicitor, barrister or doctor, and you must have five years' experience in that field.
+To qualify, you must be a solicitor, barrister or doctor, and a fellow of the Chartered Institute of Legal Executives with at least five years' qualified experience.
 Coroners inquire into deaths within their own geographic areas when the death is thought to be unnatural, unexpected or where the cause of death is unknown or violent.
 For more detail on what the job involves and how to become a coroner, visit the website of the Coroners' Society of England and Wales.

 Those with a keen interest in law and order may wish to consider joining the police force; opportunities abound for graduates to achieve accelerated promotion within it.
 For further details, take a look at the website.